blackreaper-br/login/README.md

 basic login system with php

-This is a login system with basic php do not use this project in your live project this is for only learning.
+This is a login system with basic php, don't use this project in your live project this is for only learning.